-Vince shows me around his boat ‘The Francesca’ proudly displaying the Bird Baffler structure that is attached to the perimeter of the boat.
+Vince shows me around his boat ‘The Francesca’ proudly displaying the Bird Baffler structure that is attached to the perimeter of the boat a curtain with swinging tubing preventing birds flying towards the cables.
 The Baffler is proven to prevent seabirds colliding with warps as they chase offal from fish processing that is released from the side of the boat.
-Vince is a long-term and active member of the South East Trawl Fishing Industry Association (SETFIA).

 Vince and other SETFIA members resolved that the entire fleet would use bafflers by May 1st, the start of the new fishing year, this year.
 SETFIA’s noble purpose if that sustainable fishing practices protect their fishing future and Vince explains that using bafflers is walking this talk.

 Previously, when birds flew towards the fish pen shoot to feed they could become entangled, injured or killed by warp cables.
 Their wings could become tangled on warps and then dragged under water resulting death or injury.

 A variety of seabirds were at risk but most interactions are with albatross species predominately the shy Albatross.